n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.respondToWebhook.md

+---
+title: Respond to Webhook
+description: The *Respond to Webhook* node can be used in workflows with a Webhook
+tags:
+  - Workflow²
+  - Respond to Webhook
+---

 # Respond to Webhook

 The *Respond to Webhook* node can be used in workflows with a [Webhook](/integrations/core-nodes/n8n-nodes-base.webhook/) node.
 It allows controlling the response to incoming webhooks.
 In the Webhook node, the **Using 'Respond to Webhook' node** option would need to be selected in the **Response** dropdown for the *Respond to Webhook* node to work.